SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Related Work

 \subsection{Split Federated Learning}

-\bluenote{ Split Federated Learning (SFL) \cite{gupta2018distributed} focuses on training large-scale models on resource-constrained end devices by incorporating the advantages of federated learning \cite{konevcny2016federated} and split learning.
-For instance, Thapa \etal \cite{thapa2022splitfed} pioneer feasible SFL, which protects model privacy through model splitting and enables client-side model updates through exchanging of features/gradients.
-To reduce the traffic consumption, Han \etal \cite{han2021accelerating} introduce an auxiliary network to update client-side models, without requiring gradients from the server.
+Split Federated Learning (SFL) \cite{gupta2018distributed} focuses on training large-scale models on resource-constrained edge devices by incorporating the advantages of federated learning \cite{konevcny2016federated} and split learning.
+For instance, Thapa \etal \cite{thapa2022splitfed} pioneer feasible SFL, which protects model privacy through model splitting and enables client-side model updates through the exchange of features/gradients.
+To reduce the traffic consumption in SFL, Han \etal \cite{han2021accelerating} introduce an auxiliary network to update client-side models, without requiring gradients from the server.
 Then, Oh \etal \cite {oh2022locfedmix} propose LocFedMix-SL, which uploads mixup-augmented features to the server for faster convergence and employs an auxiliary network to regularize the client-side models for better performance.
-To address system heterogeneity, Liao \etal \cite{liao2023accelerating} accelerates SFL on resource-constrained and heterogeneous clients by determining diverse batch sizes for different clients and adapting local updating frequency in each aggregation round.
-Recently, Han \etal \cite{han2023splitgp} propose SplitGP to ensure both personalization and generalization capabilities by allocating different tasks for all clients.
-Despite these notable advancements, none of the existing SFL works have yet explored utilizing features to address the non-IID issue.}
+To address system heterogeneity, Liao \etal \cite{liao2023accelerating} accelerate SFL on resource-constrained and heterogeneous clients by determining diverse batch sizes for different clients and adapting local updating frequency in each aggregation round.
+Recently, Han \etal \cite{han2023splitgp} propose SplitGP to ensure both personalization and generalization capabilities by allocating different tasks for each clients.
+Despite these notable advancements, none of the existing SFL works have yet explored utilizing features to address the non-IID issue.